The untangling number of 3-periodic tangles: Framework for 3-periodic entanglements of curves

 \section{Framework for 3-periodic entanglements of curves}

-Triply periodic embeddings of infinite open curves and closed loops in 3-dimensional space are called 3-periodic tangles.
-In this section, we give the basic mathematical framework for describing these structures, detailed in \cite{andriamanalina2024diagrammatic}.
+Triply periodic embeddings of infinite open curves and closed loops in three-dimensional space are called 3-periodic tangles.
+In this section, we present the basic mathematical framework for describing these structures.
+A rigorous treatment is given in \cite{ANDRIAMANALINA2025109346}; here, we summarise the most important notions for defining the untangling number.